 Why work with Microsoft?
 Market demand.

 Although the Google version of CloudReady works well with Google’s stuff, Neverware believes that making another version of its software would capture another market- a market that’s deeply integrated with Microsoft’s software and doesn’t want to switch over to Google.
-I mean, that’s just an opinion, but it makes sense, right?
+I mean, that’s just an opinion.
+But it makes sense, right?

-The Microsoft version of CloudReady will still be Chrome OS, but it’ll integrate with OneDrive rather than Google Drive.
+The Microsoft version of CloudReady will still be on Chrome OS, but it’ll integrate with OneDrive rather than Google Drive.
 When you use it, it’ll connect to your Microsoft’s online Office Suite.
 You can already use the Office 365 apps with the Google Drive version of CloudReady, but this newer version has a deeper integration and simply just flows better.

 Think of all the applications of it.

 It could help teachers, students, administrators, businesses, corporate offices, and many other industries that are already tied up with Microsoft Office 365.
 This makes education possible for more students and relieves software limitations.
-This is the kind of thing that we need and actually benefits society.
+This is the kind of thing that we need and actually, benefits society.